flyryan/dify-a2a-plugin/README.md

 **Community Edition Users:**

-This plugin is not yet published to the Dify Marketplace and requires disabling signature verification for installation.
+This plugin has been submitted to the Dify Marketplace ([PR #1607](https://github.com/langgenius/dify-plugins/pull/1607)) and is currently under review.
+Until approved, it requires disabling signature verification for installation.

 **Requirements:**
 - Dify Community Edition v1.0.0 or higher